 - Article 49 of the Fourth Geneva Convention states: “Individual or mass forcible transfers, as well as deportations of protected persons from occupied territory to the territory of the Occupying Power or to that of any other country, occupied or not, are prohibited, regardless of their motive.“

-- Article 13 (2) of the Universal Declaration of Human Rights states: “Everyone has the right to leave any country, including his own, and to return to his country.”
+- Article 13 (2): “Everyone has the right to leave any country, including his own, and to return to his country.”

 - Article 12(4) of the International Covenant on Civil and Political Rights states: “No one shall be arbitrarily deprived of the right to enter his own country.”